-Consider the modelling systems that are integrated: MIKE HYDRO River, MIKE 11, MIKE URBAN(MOUSE) and MIKE 21.
-By combining - or linking - the systems the modeller can choose the best features of each and make the best model with these features.
+Consider the modelling systems that are integrated: MIKE HYDRO River, MIKE 11, MIKE+ (Urban) and MIKE 21 or MIKE 3.
+By combining - or linking the systems the modeller can choose the best features of each and make the best model with these features.